undo76/CarND-Vehicle-Detection/writeup.md

 ![Sliding Windows 1][windows_1]

-Result with default parameters (used in the video)
+Result with the default parameters (used in the video)

 ![Sliding Windows 1][windows_2]